 As mentioned, the most important impact of investigative journalism is that citizens are better informed.
 This impact is not immediately visible and measurable.
-However, some studies also lead to more visible forms of impact and change.
+However, some investigations also lead to more visible forms of impact and change.
 To map this out, Journalismfund.eu asks grant recipients to report the impact of their story in these three areas six months after publication:

 - Reach: estimation of the reach of the story, based on the original publication / broadcast, social media, acquisition in other media, etc.;